WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 We informally demonstrate the proposed stack switching mechanisms using two examples.
 They showcase how generators and a task scheduler can be implemented using our proposal.
-For the sake of exposition, both examples are kept minimal, but could be extended to real world programs.
+For the sake of exposition, both examples are kept minimal, but could be extended to real-world programs.
 The two examples demonstrate asymmetric and symmetric stack switching, respectively.